Join the River Park Neighborhood Patrol

-River Park is a relatively crime free community, but it does have crimes that could be deterred with a stronger neighborhood watch.
-If you spend a lot of time walking, biking, or driving around our community, you could be part of the River Park Patrol!
-The more vigilant we are in watching for suspicious activity, the safer our community will be.
-To join River Park Patrol please send an email to riverparkpatrol@gmail.com.
+River Park is a relatively crime-free community, but it does have crimes that could be deterred with a stronger neighborhood watch.
+If you spend a lot of time walking, biking or driving around our community, you could be part of the River Park Patrol!
+The more vigilant we watch for suspicious activity, the safer our community will be.
+To join River Park Patrol, please send an email to riverparkpatrol@aol.com.

 Important Phone Numbers